xrdocs/telemetry/_tutorials/2016-12-23-streaming-bgp-route-and-neighbor-counts-with-mdt.md

 ---
 ## BGP Performance Indicators

 The number of BGP routes and neighbor at any given time can be good, high-level indicators of network health.
-Being able to stream those numbers periodically is a good use of model-driven telemetry (MDT).
-The BGP YANG models are large and can be intimidating, so this tutorial shows how to drill down for these specific stats.
+Being able to stream those numbers periodically is a good use of model-driven telemetry (MDT) but the associated YANG models are large and can be intimidating, so this tutorial shows how to drill down for these specific stats.

 ### Number of BGP Routes